 - Short gaiters

-Sunburn is also a risk on the ridge and you should protect yourself by wearing a hat, use suntan lotion, or coverup with sun protective clothing, which is my preference.
+Sunburn is also a risk and you should protect yourself by wearing a hat, use suntan lotion, or coverup with sun protective clothing.
 Insects can also be a problem, particularly in June, when a head net may be necessary to save your sanity.

 Hydration and Food

 You can refill your water bottles at the AMC Huts below Mt Madison and Mt Monroe, or the cafeteria on Mt Washington, when they’re open, which is just a few months each year.
+Most o the huts also have outdoor spigots with drinkable water where you can fill up.
 There are also some natural springs you can get water from or you can drop elevation to get water from the mountain streams that flow down into the surrounding ravines.
 I usually hike with 2 liters of water and prefer filtering natural sources when I need to refill.
 Still, it’s good to have a little extra capacity if it’s very hot and you need to carry extra water.

 - 3L CNOC Water Reservoir